List of presidents of the University of Louisiana at Lafayette

 This is a list of University of Louisiana at Lafayette presidents from the University of Louisiana at Lafayette (UL Lafayette), in Lafayette, Louisiana.
-The school has had six presidents spanning more than a century.
+The school has had seven presidents spanning more than a century.

 Over the years the university held different names, including Southwestern Louisiana Industrial Institute (SLII) from 1898 to 1920; Southwestern Louisiana Institute of Liberal and Technical Learning (SLI) from 1921 to 1959; and the University of Southwestern Louisiana (USL) from 1960 to 1998.

 Edwin Lewis Stephens, 1900–1938

 Edwin Lewis Stephens (1873–1938) was named the first president of Southwestern Louisiana Industrial Institute, on January 3, 1900.
 Stephens was 27 years old at the time.
 During his administration, the first Martin Hall, the President's House, DeClouet Hall, Foster Hall, McNaspy Stadium, and O.K.
 Allen Hall were constructed.
 Stephens also initiated the alumni association, The Vermilion newspaper, and L'Acadien yearbook.
 He retired as president emeritus in 1938.